Ohio Estate Planning Lawyer in Columbus, OH

 To give your documents staying power, our Ohio attorneys at the law firm can assist you in creating a durable power of attorney for financial management.
 Given that it is impossible to keep our Wills and Trusts updated all the time, our chosen successor trustee does not have the capacity to manage non declared assets.
 Using the durable power of attorney, the authority to manage those unincluded assets can be given back to your trustee.

 This can also apply to scenarios wherein you have a specific directive when it comes to life-saving treatments.
 For example, if you would like to not be kept under artificial life-support systems, you can craft a living will and a durable power of attorney for health care.
-With the expertise of an attorney familiar with family law and estate law, it is possible to cover all your bases while you are still well.
+With the knowledge of an attorney familiar with family law and estate law, it is possible to cover all your bases while you are still well.

 Take intestate succession laws into account.